View Other Content

 Categories See All →

 2013 – Centre-forward Andy Carroll was sold to West Ham United for £15.5m, their record fee paid.
 He had spent the previous season on loan at Upton Park after netting eleven goals in 58 games since arriving at Anfield from Newcastle United for a club record £35m in January 2011.
-He has so far notched thirty times in 110 outings for the Irons before being released at the end of last season.
+He notched 34 times in 142 outings for the Irons before being released at the end of last season.

 Czech mates at Anfield again